Are you up for a steps challenge? Are you ready to walk your way to better health and fitness?

 Come and join our 30-Day Weight Loss Challenge group and share your daily steps.

-And / or share on twitter < < This is my twitter page.
-I’m @idealweightchal
+Share Your daily steps on twitter < < This is my twitter page.
+Tag me in your tweet – I’m @idealweightchal

 Be supportive and get supported